rptb1/dnd-srd-sphinx/source/adventuring.rst

 jump.
 Thus, you can reach above you a distance equal to the height of the jump plus 1½ times your height.

+..
+Origin: SRD p86 "The Environment"
+..
+Origin: BR p68 "Adventuring" subsection "The Environment"

+.. _The Environment:

 The Environment
 ===============